klozn/10-javascript/00-essentials/10-git/26-git-advanced-merging/codelab03/README.md

 * 882291e commit A
 ```

+## 3. Extra

-Now, in the diagram on top, the *master* branch and the *feature* branch were pointing to the same commit M.
+In the diagram on top, the *master* branch and the *feature* branch were pointing to the same commit M.
 Here, the *feature* branch is still poiting to commit C. How can you have *feature* point to commit M?
 In other words, how can you merge commit M into the  *feature* branch?